scottz64/fabric-v0.6-release-criteria/performance/README.md

 #Key Store

-The sensitive keys are stored and accessible for users to perform any transactions on the blockchain.
-These keys are stored in keyValStore directory under current working directory.
+The private keys and certificates for authenticated users are required for performing any transactions on the blockchain.
+These information are stored in keyValStore directory under current working directory.
 The directory name is made of keyValStore followed by each LPAR Index, such as keyValStore0, keyValStore1 etc.

 Whenever the network is reset, the content of the keyValStore need to be deleted.